946336/Watchdog/Descriptions.md

   Watchdog should be prepared to buffer.
 Defaults to 1024.
 * `WATCHDOG_MAX_LEN_NAME`: This integer determines the maximum filename length that Watchdog should be prepared to handle.
 Defaults to 255.
-* `WATCHDO_THREADSAFE`: This causes Watchdog to protect its shared memory from data races.
+* `WATCHDOG_THREADSAFE`: This causes Watchdog to protect its shared memory from data races.
 Defaults to `false`.

 ## Flags